Skip to content

 Working with personal injury attorneys who litigate claims doesn’t necessarily mean your case is more likely to go to trial.
 In fact, a firm that prepares every case for trial often achieves better settlements because of that preparation.

-A recent Schneider Williamson case proved this view to be true.
+A recent Schneider Williamson Car Accident & Personal Injury Attorneys case proved this view to be true.
 Our client received a $2.85 million settlement after a head-on collision with a tractor-trailer.
 After a unique turn of events, we settled the case within the court’s chambers on the day the trial was supposed to begin.

 The Tractor-Trailer Accident